Many high school students find research placements in labs at Stony Brook--independently

 Please take a minute to register yourself or your student (online form).

-Parent/Guardian Consent Forms for minors in research labs: Have you completed these forms before starting work at your lab?
-(Requires a parent's signature).
+Parent/Guardian Consent Forms for minors in research labs: Please contact Brian Frank by email at firstname.lastname@example.org for updated forms to complete (Requires a parent's signature).
 Give them to the PI/faculty mentor of your lab.

 Laboratory Safety.
 Get some important advice, info and training on safe lab practices by looking at the Environmental Health & Safety website- including lab safety training/coursework, policy for minors, etc. Check with your faculty mentor about the requirements for Responsible Conduct of Research & Scholarship.